joinpursuit/Pursuit-Core-Web/react/react_events/README.md

 }
 ```

-We first call `super()` to inherit the typical React component functionality.
+We first call `super()` which calls the parent's constructor ( the class object constructor ) method to inherit the typical React component functionality.

 Then, we assign `this.state` to be equal to an object.
-In React, `state` is a very special property that your application uses to render the view.
-Whenever the state changes, React will redraw your component to reflect its new state.
+In React, `state` is an object that stores information to be used in your componenet to render in the DOM.
+Whenever the state changes, React will redraw your component in the virtual DOM and then tell the DOM to update a particular section to reflect its new state.

 How can we change the state?
 React makes available a function for us called `setState`. `setState` takes one argument - an object with the part (or parts) of state you'd like to change.
 We define a method `handleClick` that calls `setState` and increments it by one.